MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deploy/back-up-sql-server-with-dpm.md

 -   SQL Server 2014 backup issues:

-    -   SQL server 2014 added a new feature to create a database for on-premise SQL Server in Windows Azure Blob storage.
+    -   SQL server 2014 added a new feature to create a database for on-premises SQL Server in Windows Azure Blob storage.
 DPM cannot be used to protect this configuration.

     -   There are some known issues with "Prefer secondary" backup preference for the SQL AlwaysOn option, DPM always takes a backup from secondary; if no secondary can be found then the backup fails.